PlayStation Digital Television Peripherals and DVR Software: Software updates

 On 6 December 2010, another update, version 2.02, was released.
-Many users complained that since the update the PlayTV software became unstable, with the most commonly reported symptom being the software hanging on the PlayTV launch screen and not proceeding any further.
+Multiple users complained that since the update the PlayTV software became unstable, with the most commonly reported symptom being the software hanging on the PlayTV launch screen and not proceeding any further.

 On 3 March 2011, bugfix update 2.03 was released.

 On 23 May 2013, version 2.04 was released.